Woman on a mountain summit with arms spread wide, aspirational energy for vision board quotes

 Vision Board Quotes: 50 Lines Worth Putting on Your Wall

 Words on a vision board do different work from images.
 Where an image represents an outcome, a well-chosen line of text can hold a principle — something that orients your thinking on a difficult day, not just on the good ones.
-This list of 50 quotes is organised by theme, with attribution verified against primary sources.
-They are not motivational filler; they are lines that have actually earned their place through clarity of thought.
+This list of 50 quotes is organised by theme.
+Attribution has been checked against reputable published sources rather than the quote-graphic sites that recirculate the same lines endlessly — a handful of commonly shared "inspirational" quotes turn out to be misattributed or of uncertain origin, so where that was the case, the line has been swapped for one that actually checks out.

 Why Words Work on a Vision Board